Nelson-Gon/pyautocv/.github/CONTRIBUTING.md

 cd docs
 sphinx-apidoc -o source/ ../pyautocv
 # copy changelog and README or get their diff and copy it to docs/source
+# Change image paths ie . to ../.. or use direct links to github
 cp ../README.md ../changelog.md source
 cd source
 # make rst files as above, yes to overwrite